keejelo/Javascript/README.md

 <pre>
 getEl(selectors, parentElem);
 </pre>
+Parameter: <code>parentElem</code> is optional
-If parentElem is not used then it defaults to: document
+If not used then it defaults to: document

 <br />
 <br />